johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 Once the derivation tree reaches the outermost term it breaks because once again we have no type definition for the application of `true` to a lambda term like `(-> false)`.

+!! application of inference rules is one way to detect different between terms where type inference isn't possible

 So what's been gained thusfar by applying the formalism of operational semantics and type derivations?
 It's clear that types, inferred or otherwise, would prevent at least the original case `(-> true)() -> false` as you can see from the type derivation.
 Unfortunately type derivation or type inference would only alert the end user and not an author in the middle of creating a language and then only if the result of the leftmost lambda term is not a lambda term.
 That is, if the leftmost lambda term evaluates to a lambda term the the whole thing is well typed.
 This means type information/derivations alone can't help identify this syntactic ambiguity.

 ## Detecting Ambiguity